Zeus virus. 6 versions revealed (2021 removal guide)

 • provide the scammer with a remote desktop connection;

-• install “recommended” software which is fake or even malicious;
+• install “recommended” software that is fake or even malicious;

 • pay for the useless help.